bsidesbrisbane/production/sponsorship.md

 ### [DOWNLOAD THE PROSPECTUS HERE](/assets/2024/prospectus.pdf){:target="_blank"}

 ## Contact us
-Our current sponsorship pack can be downloaded here when available.
+Our current sponsorship pack can be downloaded above.

 If you feel our conference is something you can get behind, we would love your support and assistance in delivering BSides Brisbane this year.
-Click below or email sponsorship@bsidesbrisbane.com to register your interest and find out more.
+Email sponsorship@bsidesbrisbane.com to register your interest and find out more.